-Polan, A. J. (1982) The end of politics: democracy bureaucracy and utopia in Lenin, Durham theses, Durham University.
-Available at Durham E-Theses Online: http://etheses.dur.ac.uk/7780/
+Polan, A. J. (1984) The end of politics: democracy, bureaucracy, and utopia after lenin, Durham theses, Durham University.
+Available at Durham E-Theses Online: http://etheses.dur.ac.uk/7150/

 Use policy

 The full-text may be used and/or reproduced, and given to third parties in any format or medium, without prior permission or charge, for personal research or study, educational, or not-for-profit purposes provided that: